-The annual WISE Prize for Education is the first distinction of its kind to recognize an individual or a team of up to six people working together for an outstanding, world-class contribution to education.
-Established in 2011 by Her Highness Sheikha Moza bint Nasser, Chairperson of Qatar Foundation, the WISE Prize for Education sets the standard for excellence in education, giving it similar status to other areas for which international prizes already exist, such as literature, peace and economics.
-The Laureate receives a monetary prize of $500,000 (US) and a gold medal.
-The WISE Prize for Education Laureate is honored as a global role model and ambassador for education.
+Established in 2011 by Her Highness Sheikha Moza bint Nasser, the WISE Prize for Education is the first distinction of its kind to recognize an individual or a team of up to six people for an outstanding, world-class contribution to education.
+The WISE Prize is enhancing the status of education by giving it similar prestige to other areas for which international prizes already exist, such as literature, peace and economics.
+The WISE Prize Laureate, who’s name is announced at the annual Summit’s Opening Plenary Session, receives a prize of $500,000 (US) and a medal.

-Dr. Madhav Chavan, Co-founder and CEO of Pratham, the largest education NGO in India, won the 2012 WISE Prize for Education for his remarkable contribution to low-cost mass literacy and numeracy learning.
+Dr. Madhav Chavan, Co-founder and CEO of Pratham, the largest education NGO in India, won the WISE Prize for Education in 2012.
 Dr Chavan devised a simple formula to bring basic education to millions of under-privileged children in India and the organization’s programs are now active in 17 of the country’s 28 states.
 Pratham’s initiatives address pre-school education to both in-school and out-of-school children, computer literacy, vocational training and special programs for vulnerable and working children.

 The first WISE Prize for Education was awarded to Sir Fazle Hasan Abed, Founder and Chairman of Bangladesh-based BRAC, one of the world’s leading development organizations.
 Over the last 40 years, BRAC has contributed directly to the education of more than 10 million students, from pre-primary to through secondary levels.
 Now active in nine other countries in Asia, Africa and Latin America, BRAC is one of the largest non-governmental organizations in the world.